-A. At the Annual Meeting, stockholders will be asked to: (1) elect eight directors of the Company, (2) consider and vote upon ratification of the selection of Ernst & Young LLP as the Company's independent auditors for 2010, and (3) transact such other business as may be properly brought before the Annual Meeting.
+A. At the Annual Meeting, stockholders will be asked to: (1) elect eight directors of the Company, (2) consider and vote upon ratification of the selection of Ernst & Young LLP as the Company's independent auditors for 2011, (3) consider and vote upon a resolution to approve, on a non-binding, advisory basis, the Company's named executive officer compensation, (4) consider and vote upon, on a non-binding, advisory basis, the frequency of future advisory stockholder votes on the Company's named executive officer compensation, and (5) transact such other business as may be properly brought before the Annual Meeting.